dzy-cxy/Deep-Learning-Mini-Project-S24/README.md

-# Advanced Implementation of ResNet-18 for CIFAR-10 classification
+# Advanced Implementation of ResNet-18 for CIFAR-10 classification-NYU-Deep-Learning-Mini-Project-S24

 ## Requirements
 - Python 3.6+